sharanyagottam/Bankist--App/README.md

 # Bankist--App
 Created this "Bankist App" using HTML, CSS and JavaScript (NodeJs) with GUI using APIs.
 Bankist stands for 'minimalist banking'.
-It has online bank interface, and we can request for loan, transfer amount to other users and can also access i.e see the deposited amount in the respective account.
+It has online bank interface, and we can request for loan, transfer amount to other users and can also access i.e see the deposited amount in the respective account.<br>
-I] HOW TO ACCESS USERNAMES AND THEIR PASSWORDS ?? : There are four default Users in our bank and they are:
+I] HOW TO ACCESS USERNAMES AND THEIR PASSWORDS ?? : There are four default Users in our bank and they are:<br>

-1st user: Satya Nadella ; [USERNAME: sn ; PASSWORD: 1111]
+1st user: Satya Nadella ; [USERNAME: sn ; PASSWORD: 1111] <br>
-2nd user: Sundar Pichai ; [USERNAME: sp ; PASSWORD: 2222]
+2nd user: Sundar Pichai ; [USERNAME: sp ; PASSWORD: 2222]<br>
-3rd user: David Solomon ; [USERNAME: ds ; PASSWORD: 3333]
+3rd user: David Solomon ; [USERNAME: ds ; PASSWORD: 3333]<br>
-4th user: Jeff Bezos ; [USERNAME: jb ; PASSWORD: 4444]
+4th user: Jeff Bezos ; [USERNAME: jb ; PASSWORD: 4444]<br>
 II] WHAT'S THE FUNCTION OF "TIMER" IN THIS APP ?? : <br>
 We have set the timer to 5min, that is we need to login again after 5 minutes of logging into any respective account.
 => When we "request for loan" it is shown as a 'deposit'.